 A thorough and accurate cancer diagnosis is the first step in developing a colorectal cancer treatment plan.
 During your initial consultation at our hospital, we will perform a complete array of diagnostic tests, thoroughly review your medical records and complete a physical exam.
 This information helps us formulate treatment recommendations that are tailored to you and your needs.
 Our gastroenterologists may perform a colonoscopy to examine the large intestine (or large bowel) for signs of colorectal cancer and, if cancer is found, to determine its stage.

 During a colonoscopy, a colonoscope (a long, flexible, lighted tube about 48 inches to 72 inches long) is inserted into the rectum.
 Attached to the device is a small video camera that takes images or video of the large intestine (colon).
 The colonoscope may also be used to examine the whole colon and the lower small intestine.

-In addition to detecting cancer, a colonoscopy helps us evaluate symptoms, such as abdominal pain, rectal bleeding, constipation, diarrhea or a change in bowel habits.
-We may also use this procedure to perform a biopsy, in which we collect samples of tissues or cells for further analysis.
+The internal lining of the colon is inspected for polyps, ulcers or other abnormalities.
+If polyps exist, they may be removed during the same procedure via a polypectomy.
+In addition to detecting cancer, a colonoscopy helps our oncologists evaluate the potential cause of certain symptoms, such as abdominal pain, rectal bleeding, constipation, diarrhea or a change in bowel habits.
+We may also use this procedure to perform a biopsy, which involves collecting samples of tissues or cells for further analysis.

 Learn more about colorectal cancer diagnostics